michaeljfazio/trend-trader/README.md

 Waits for a 20-day breakout (high or low).
 Shorts the low breakouts, goes long on the high breakouts.
 Exits trade when stop-loss is triggered.
 Stop-losses are constantly re-evaluated for open trades at twice the 10 day average true range (ATR).
 Lot sizes adjusted to 1% of total account free margin.

+Only a single trade will be entered into in either direction for a single pair at any one time.

 # What to Expect

 * More small losses and fewer large gains (expect 40% drawdowns)